Zach-Clay/ReactTraining/official-react-tutorial/README.md

 ## Running the app

-In the project directory, you can run:
+In the project directory, you can run
-`npm i` to install dependencies, then
+- `npm i` to install dependencies, then
-`npm start` to start the application
+- `npm start` to start the application